 The Court also took issue with the trial court’s effort to narrow the “broad enabling scope of Section 102(b)(1)” only to matters of “internal affairs.”
-Although there was no suggestion on the table that ’33 Act claims, which are governed by federal, not Delaware law, were “internal affairs” claims, the Court contended that they can involve aspects of internal matters and are often brought together with state fiduciary duty and disclosure claims based on the same facts.
+Although there was no suggestion on the table that ’33 Act claims, which are governed by federal, not Delaware law, were “internal affairs” claims, the Court reasoned that they can involve aspects of internal matters and are often brought together with state fiduciary duty and disclosure claims based on the same facts.
 Accordingly, “Section 11 claims are ‘internal’ in the sense that they arise from internal corporate conduct on the part of the Board and, therefore, fall within Section 102(b)(1).”
 The trial court, however, had viewed the ’33 Act claims as strictly “external.”
 At oral argument, appellants contended that ’33 Act claims are “intra-corporate” claims—i.e., they are just like fiduciary duty claims (which are clearly within the definition of internal affairs) because they arise out of the nexus of the internal relationships among stockholders, directors and the company; the only difference is that ’33 Act claims are brought under federal law, not Delaware law.
 That nexus is what brings FFPs within Section 102(b)(1).

 This argument was apparently persuasive to the Court, which faulted the trial court for failing to recognize the concept of “intra-corporate” claims and adopting an inappropriately binary position: “everything other than an ‘internal affairs’ claim was ‘external’ and, therefore, not the proper subject of a bylaw or charter provision.”
 But FFPs, the Court maintained, relate to neither “external” claims, such as personal injury or breach-of-contract claims, nor strictly internal affairs matters.
 Rather, there is “a category of matters that is situated on a continuum”—intra-corporate claims—that are “in what might be called Section 102(b)(1)’s ‘Outer Band,’” an area outside of internal affairs, but still encompassed by Section 102(b)(1).
 FFPs, the Court held, fall into this category and, as a result, are facially valid.

 The Court also took issue with the trial court’s departure from “the established definition” of “internal affairs” set forth in the Supreme Court’s Edgar v.
 MITE Corp. decision and the Court’s parallel definition in McDermott v.
 Lewis.
 Those cases define the “internal affairs doctrine” to involve “those matters which are peculiar to the relationships among or between the corporation and its current officers, directors, and shareholders.”
 The trial court, however, did not adopt this definition but, instead, erred by unduly narrowing the doctrine to apply only to claims involving “the rights, powers, or preferences of the shares, language in the corporation’s charter or bylaws, a provision in the DGCL, or the equitable relationships that flow from the internal structure of the corporation.”
 In McDermott, the Court reiterated that the “umbilical tie of the foreign corporation to the state of its charter is usually still religiously regarded as conclusive in determining the law to be applied in intracorporate disputes,” and that the doctrine has serious constitutional implications.
 By unduly narrowing the definition, the trial court was in effect severing that tie.

 The Court also found no basis in state or federal policy to invalidate the FFPs, particularly as forum-selection clauses are presumptively valid and enforceable under Delaware law and do not narrow the forum alternatives available under the Securities Act.